San Benedetto

 Mortality is a popular theme at Sacro Speco.
 Note the people trampled under the hooves of Death's horse.
 Maybe more teenagers would come to church if we had this sort of art on church walls?

-If you are seeking the light, Benedict, why do you choose the dark grotto?
+If you are seeking the light, Benedict,

 The grotto does not offer the light